Hydrogen and heat transfer, an inseparable combination

 Hydrogen is the smallest molecule.
 Leakage is therefore a major risk with concentrated hydrogen.
 The consequence of a leak can be disastrous because hydrogen is extremely flammable.
 Another challenge is the extremely low density of hydrogen, giving it a huge volume at low pressure.
 Due to electrolysis and deoxidation, the hydrogen contains a lot of water, which is condensed out after compression.
 This process constitutes a large part of the thermal load.

-Fully welded plate heat exchangers are well suited for hydrogen compression because they combine the compactness of a plate heat exchanger with the strength of a tube heat exchanger.
+Fully welded plate heat exchangers are well suited for hydrogen compression because they combine the compactness of a plate heat exchanger with the strength of a shell & tube heat exchanger.
 Our fully welded and gasket-free heat exchanger is also suitable for daily start-up.
 For offshore application, where cooling is typically done with seawater, we supply titanium plate heat exchangers.

 Once the hydrogen comes out of the electrolyser, it must be made suitable for, for instance, fuel cells.
 The hydrogen is purified to around 99.99% by separating out the water and oxygen.
 The first step takes place in the deoxidiser: the deoxidiser contains a catalyst that reacts the little oxygen that comes with the hydrogen into water.
 After the deoxidiser, the hydrogen is dried, using PSA (pressure swing absorption) or TSA (temperature swing absorption).